TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

 .. c:type:: PyObject *(*allocfunc)(PyTypeObject *cls, Py_ssize_t nitems)

-   The purpose of this function is to separate memory allocation from memory initialization.
+   The purpose of this function is to separate memory allocation kutoka memory initialization.
 It should return a pointer to a block of memory of adequate length for the instance, suitably aligned, and initialized to zeros, but with :attr:`ob_refcnt` set to ``1`` and :attr:`ob_type` set to the type argument.
 If